leacode/LCYCoreDataHelper/README.md

 github "leacode/LCYCoreDataHelper" ~> 5.0
 ```

-Run `carthage update` to build the framework and drag the built `Alamofire.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `LCYCoreDataHelper.framework` into your Xcode project.

 ## License